 Companies that embrace diversity and inclusion hiring practices enjoy several key benefits.
 The numbers speak for themselves.
 Research revealed that a truly diverse work environment results in innovative thinking, better job candidates, and increased profitability.

 Nevertheless, these benefits are just the tip of the iceberg.

 Companies with a diverse workforce are twice as likely to meet and exceed financial targets.
 An inclusive culture also allows companies to be six times more likely to anticipate change and respond effectively.

 Diversity and inclusion in the workplace directly impact employee engagement and productivity, particularly among millennials.
 A report stated that 83% of millennials said they would engage their organization more if it had an inclusive culture.

 You would think that these findings were enough to overhaul the approach to human resources.
 However, the incredible value of diversity and inclusion alone cannot change biases.
 What is needed is genuine self-reflection and the desire for genuine change.

 Take Time to Learn About Diversity and Inclusion

 Before you can apply diversity, you have first to define diversity.
 Diversity in the workplace means having different people based on gender, religion, race, generation, sexual orientation, and much more.

 Diversity and inclusion refer to almost the same thing.
 One company sums it up as “diversity is the mix of people; inclusion is getting the mix to work well together.”

-To leverage the advantages of diversity, senior leaders have to change the intentional and unintentional biases of hiring and promotion.
+To leverage the advantages of diversity, senior leaders have to change the intentional and unintentional hiring and promotion biases.

 Put Diversity and Inclusion Employees in Leadership Positions

 Making diverse and inclusive employees visible and ranking members of an organization helps change the biases ingrained in company culture.
 Homogeneous organizations are limited by their narrow composition, missing out on fresh perspectives and the competitive advantages it brings with them.

 A phenomenon known as “intentional invisibility,” where women take a risk-averse approach that avoids conflicts to navigate unequal workplaces, should stop.